 Crispy on the outside, moist on the inside, just how chicken wings should be.
 Remember to put out lots of napkins for your guests to use!
 See here for the recipe.

-This traditional Mardi Gras cake, in the shape of a ring, is topped with icing and the Mardi Gras colors of purple, green and gold in sprinkles.
+This traditional Mardi Gras cake, in the shape of a ring, is topped with icing and the Mardi Gras colours of purple, green and gold in sprinkles.
 The cake is normally filled with nuts and spiced fruits, but can also be made with chocolate or almond filling.
-Often people will hide a little prize (normally a plastic baby to symbolize baby Jesus) inside the cake – whoever get a piece of the cake with the prize in it is supposed to hold the feast the next year!
+Often people will hide a little prize (normally a plastic baby to symbolise baby Jesus) inside the cake – whoever get a piece of the cake with the prize in it is supposed to hold the feast the next year!
 It’s a fairly lengthy cake to make, but looks and tastes divine, so is well worth the effort!
 Go here for a yummy recipe.
-Or, if you prefer, you can bake King cake cupcakes, so colorful and pretty!
-Simply use your favorite cupcake recipe, to which you can add lemon and vanilla extract, and top with frosting swirls of purple, gold and green.
+Or, if you prefer, you can bake King cake cupcakes, so colourful and pretty!
+Simply use your favourite cupcake recipe, to which you can add lemon and vanilla extract, and top with frosting swirls of purple, gold and yellow.

 This is a common Mardi Gras drink throughout New Orleans and the Deep South.
 It has simple ingredients, milk, sugar, bourbon, vanilla and nutmeg or chocolate sauce.
 Obviously for the kids you’ll want to leave out the alcohol!
 Simply mix with lots of ice, to get a tasty chilled drink, then top with the nutmeg/chocolate sauce before serving.